La vestale (Mercadante): Act 2

-Giulia (should this be Giulia or Guinia?) is praying for Emilia, while the Gran Vestale warns Emilia that if the sacred flame is allowed to go out, Rome will be in danger and the guardian of the flame will have to die.
+Giunia is praying for Emilia, while the Gran Vestale warns Emilia that if the sacred flame is allowed to go out, Rome will be in danger and the guardian of the flame will have to die.
 Decio arrives through the secret passage, leaving Publio to keep watch.
 Decio and Emilia are in despair and he threatens to commit suicide.
 Emilia dissuades him, but suddenly the flame goes out.
 Publio pulls Decio away as Emilia faints and is attended by Giunia.
 Metello arrives, admonishes the vestal virgins, and insists that Emilia be tried by the Senate.